heyrocker/middleman-with-md-submodule-example/readme.md

-# Middleman with Markdown Submodule Example
+# Middleman with Style Guide Example

-This is an example project using [Middleman](https://middlemanapp.com) and pulling in our [Style Guide](https://github.com/mailchimp/content-style-guide) as a submodule.
+This is an example project using [Middleman](https://middlemanapp.com).

 ## Installation
 Requires Ruby 2.2.5 and Bundler